 - Plan ahead any necessary travel vaccinations needed – ensure vaccinations are up to date prior to departure.

 - If possible, try to maintain your child’s normal schedule (like feeding or nap times).
-Try to establish a daily routine after arrival rather than during the trip.
+Try to establish a daily routine after arriving at your destination.

-- Plan for travel sickness – for example, medications, repeat prescriptions of medications, or basic first aid materials such as a bandaids.
+- Plan for travel sickness – for example, pack medications, repeat prescriptions of medications, and basic first aid materials such as a bandaids.

 - Involve older children in the planning for the holiday.